 The hull is a fully welded monocoque structure manufactured from steel armoured plate.

 Two square hatches and a gun ring with hatch are fitted in the roof, and a single access door is located at the rear of the vehicle.
 Two mounting points for quick-connect swing arm gun mounts are fitted to the roof and are accessed through the rear hatches.

 The power train consists of a Caterpillar diesel engine coupled to a ZF six-speed automatic transmission.

-The vehicle is fitted with a Central Tyre Inflation System (CTIS) which provides a means of manually or automatically controlling the tyre inflation pressures based on terrain, vehicle speed or tyre damage.
+The vehicle is fitted with a Central Tyre Inflation System which provides a means of manually or automatically controlling the tyre inflation pressures based on terrain and vehicle speed to reduce the likelihood of tyre damage.

 Maximum Road Range: 800 KM

 Gun Ring: Weapon - F89 Minimi or MAG 58, Traverse - 6400 MILS

 Swing Mounts: 2, 1 per rear hatch - F89 Minimi

 Length: 7.1 M

 Width: 2.3 M